BCom Industrial Sickness Notes Study Material

 (c) suffered a cash loss in the immediately preceding accounting year.

-(a) There are continuous losses from year to year and the trend is expected to continue in future.(BCom Industrial Sickness Notes Study Material)
+(a) There are continuous losses from year to year and the trend is expected to continue in the future.

-(c) There is gradual erosion in the net worth during the previous and current financial year and is expected to continue in future also.
+(c) There is gradual erosion in the net worth during the previous and current financial year and is expected to continue in the future also.

 CAUSES OF INDUSTRIAL SICKNESS